elvisfalmeida/EFI-ASUS-TUF-B360M-PLUS-i7-9700F/README.md

 ## Remember to merge both files into the repository.

-Kexts.7z and EFI.zip
-Kexts must be INSIDE EFIT/OC
+Kexts.7z and EFI.zip // the Kexts must be INSIDE EFIT/OC